Inference for Change Points in High Dimensional Data via Self-Normalization

 \section{Summary and Conclusion}

-In this paper, we propose a new test for one change point in the mean of high dimensional independent data by advancing the self-normalization idea in \cite{shao2010testing} and U-statistic based approach for high dimensional testing, the latter of which was pioneered by \cite{chen2010two}.
-Our test targets the dense alternative and has different applicability from the existing ones in the literature, such as \cite{wang2018high}, \cite{jirak2015uniform}.
+In this paper, we propose a non-parametric methodology to testing and estimation of change-points in the mean of a sequence of high-dimensional data.
+Our methodological developments start with the relatively simple testing problem: testing for one change-point in the mean of high dimensional independent data, by marrying the self-normalization idea in \cite{shao2010testing} and U-statistic based approach of \cite{chen2010two} for high dimensional two-sample testing.
+Our test differs from most existing ones in the literature by targeting the dense alternative, allowing weak cross-sectional dependence, and imposing no particular rate constraints on the dimension $p$ as a function of sample size $n$.
 It is worth noting that our test does not involve a tuning parameter and is based on critical values tabulated in the paper, which could be appealing for practitioners.

-We further extend our test to change point testing in the presence of multiple change points and change point testing for covariance matrix, and simulation results show the encouraging performance for our tests in finite samples.
-As an important methodological extension, we propose to combine the idea of wild binary segmentation [\cite{fryzlewicz2014wild}] with our SN-based test to estimate the number and location of change points.
-Simulation shows that our method can be more effective when the mean shift is dense as compared to the INSPECT algorithm, which is a combination of WBS and the test developed in \cite{wang2018high} that targets the sparse alternative.
-On the theoretical front, we show the weak convergence of the sequential U-statistic based process, which can be of independent interest.
+On the testing front, several extensions were pursued in the paper, including (1) change point testing in the presence of multiple change points in mean; (2) testing for a change-point in covariance matrix assuming zero mean; (3) change point testing for the mean of high-dimensional time series.
+In particular, the extension to high-dimensional time series is highly nontrivial and theoretically challenging.
+To attenuate the bias caused by weak temporal dependence, we introduce a trimmed U-statistic and adopt the fixed-$b$ asymptotic framework [\cite{kiefer2005new}] to derive the limiting null distribution of the self-normalized test statistic, which appears to approximate the finite sample distribution well for a broad range of time series dependence, as demonstrated in the simulations.
+On the estimation front, we propose to combine the idea of wild binary segmentation [\cite{fryzlewicz2014wild}] with our SN-based test to estimate the number and location of change points.
+Simulations show that our method can be more effective when the mean shift is dense as compared to the INSPECT algorithm [\cite{wang2018high}] for high-dimensional independent data, and is at least comparable to the procedures used in \cite{cho2016change} and \cite{li2019change} for high-dimensional time series.
+On the theory front, we show the weak convergence of the sequential U-statistic based processes for both independent and dependent high-dimensional data, which can be of independent interest.